 A PDF on a website doesn’t make quite the same impression as an enticing envelope in a mailbox, and the report inside just feels more valuable.
-Printed matter has a heft and gravity to it.
+The printed matter has heft and gravity to it.
 Hardcopy treats readers to a tactile experience.
-Reading fatigue sets in a lot earlier on screens; it takes some stamina to plough through an entire digital annual report.
+Reading fatigue sets in a lot earlier on screens; it takes some stamina to plow through an entire digital annual report.

 The PDF: many possibilities with a modicum of effort